|Are there any safe oils for those who are|

 - eating too much fat

-This overheating really comes into play when you plan on using oils for cooking, frying, or baking.
+This overheating really becomes problematic when you plan on using oils for cooking, frying, or baking.

 The low-carb community often holds coconut oil up as a superior product, due to its high smoking point.
 Or so, I've been told.
 However, when I did the research on smoking points for the various oils available today, I found a very different story.